Bankers in Swiss trial for helping 'Putin's wallet'

 But there are rumours his fortune could be worth a staggering $125bn (£105bn), carefully stashed away in a complex web of shell companies and accounts of friends like Sergei Roldugin.

 That's why, despite the modest sentences, a guilty verdict could be so significant.
-It would send a signal to Russia's president, his friends, and the rest of his political establishment, that their cash can no longer be so easily hidden.
+It would send a signal not only to Russia's president, his friends, and the rest of his political establishment, that their cash can no longer be so easily hidden, but also to the professionals who have administered their funds.

+"Roldugin is not alone in his alleged role as one of 'Putin's wallets'," said Tom Keatinge, head of the Centre for Financial Crime and Security Studies at the Royal United Services Institute.

+"Those banks and law firms providing services to other close connections of Vladimir Putin should be on notice that the authorities are clearly energised to make their case in court."